CodeHunt101/codehunt101/README.md

 ---

-I am a software development student.
+I'm simply in love with software development.

 ---